digital-asset/daml/docs/source/app-dev/app-arch.rst

    Because of the asynchronous nature of the API, these contracts will not exist on the ledger at some point after the command has been submitted, but will exist in the application state until the corresponding archive event has been received.
 Until that happens, the application must ensure that these **pending contracts** are not considered part of the application state, even though their archives have not yet been received.
 Processing and maintaining this pending set is a crucial part of a state-driven application.

 8. Examine command completions, and handle any command errors.
-As well as application defined needs (such as command re-submission and de-duplications), this must also include handling command errors as described `Common Tasks <#common-tasks>`__, and also consider the pending set.
+As well as application defined needs (such as command re-submission and de-duplications), this must also include handling command errors as described `Common tasks <#common-tasks>`__, and also consider the pending set.
 Exercise commands that fail mean that contracts that are marked as pending will now not be archived (the application will not receive any archive events for them) and must be returned to the application state.

 Common tasks
 ============